 If we file a bankruptcy or winding-up petition or an involuntary bankruptcy or winding-up petition is filed against us that is not dismissed, the proceeds held in the Trust Account could be subject to applicable bankruptcy or winding-up law, and may be included in our bankruptcy estate and subject to the claims of third parties with priority over the claims of our shareholders.
 To the extent any bankruptcy claims deplete the Trust Account, we cannot assure you we will be able to return \$10.00 per public share to our public shareholders.
 Additionally, if we file a bankruptcy or winding-up petition or an involuntary bankruptcy or winding-up petition is filed against us that is not dismissed, any distributions received by shareholders could be viewed under applicable debtor/creditor and/or bankruptcy or insolvency laws as either a "preferential transfer" or a "fraudulent conveyance."
-As a result, a bankruptcy or isolvency court could seek to recover some or all amounts received by our shareholders.
-Furthermore, our board of directors may be viewed as having breached its fiduciary duty to our creditors and/or may have acted in bad faith, and thereby exposing itself and our company to claims of public shareholders.
+As a result, a bankruptcy or insolvency court could seek to recover some or all amounts received by our shareholders.
+Furthermore, our board of directors may be viewed as having breached its fiduciary duty to our creditors and/or may have acted in bad faith, and thereby exposing itself and our company to claims of punitive damages, by paying public shareholders from the Trust Account prior to addressing the claims of creditors.
 We cannot assure you that claims will not be brought against us for these reasons.